-Note: The more users that use IOTA network needs, the more reliable and faster it should become Source: IOTA blog.9 IOTA - The Backbone for an Internet of Things?
+Note: The more users that use IOTA network needs, the more reliable and faster it should become Source: IOTA blog.9

+IOTA - The Backbone for an Internet of Things?

-The IOTA project emerged from a hardware startup working on a new trinary microprocessor called "Jinn" 100.
+The IOTA project emerged from a hardware startup working on a new trinary microprocessor called "Jinn".
 In the future, this hardware component should make it possible for every vehicle, every microwave, and every refrigerator to communicate via the IOTA network without functioning as a normal computer.
-101 Since the beginning of its development, the IOTA project, due to its inherent scalability, has seen itself as the predestined solution for the obvious problem of efficient transaction processing in a future machine economy.
-101 See "IOTA: The hardware part," Chris Mueller, Medium, January 6, 2018.
+Since the beginning of its development, the IOTA project, due to its inherent scalability, has seen itself as the predestined solution for the obvious problem of efficient transaction processing in a future machine economy.